Syed-Mohd-Azam/Video-Player-Project/README.md

 ## Features

-Custom Video Controls:

-Designed custom controls for enhanced video playback.
-Autoplay:
+Custom Controls: Tailored video playback controls for an intuitive user experience.

-Implemented autoplay functionality; videos start automatically and pause at the end.
+Autoplay Functionality: Implemented autoplay, allowing videos to start automatically and pause when they reach the end.
-Volume Adjustment:

-Users can adjust the volume to their preferences.
-Full-Screen Mode:

-Provides a full-screen option for an immersive viewing experience.
-Mute/Unmute:

-Allows users to mute or unmute the video.
-Country-wise Video Fetching:
+Responsive Design: Ensures a smooth viewing experience across various devices.

-Fetches and displays videos based on the user's country.
+Dynamic Video Fetching: Fetches and displays videos based on the user's country, providing localized content.
-Responsive Design:

-Ensures a seamless experience on various devices.
-Day/Night Mode:

-Supports day and night modes for different viewing preferences.
+Advanced Controls: Users can adjust volume, toggle full-screen mode, and mute/unmute videos.
+Day/Night Mode: Enhances user comfort with a toggleable day and night mode.

 ## Setup